-This experiential learning exercise engages students to apply their Public Health vision, values, practices and community-centred ethos to real-world rural health programme management.
-Students will now leverage their accumulated community-health learnings to practically comprehend the service delivery and related management functions within BRAC Health’s Maternal, Neonatal, Child and Adolescent Health (MNCAH) Programme.
+The experiential learning exercise engages students to apply their Public Health vision, values, practices, community centered ethos to real world rural health programme management, Students will now leverage their accumulated community-health learnings to practically comprehend the service delivery and related management functions within BRAC Health’s Maternal, Neonatal, Child, Adolescent Health (MNCAH) programme.

 MPH 511: Qualitative Research Method

 Employing a “learning by doing” approach, this course enables students to practically apply critical concepts of applied anthropology and the tools in designing qualitative inquiry in public health.
-Students hone critical skills in: formulating research questions, identifying what kinds of methods are best suited to address these questions, and analyzing, interpreting and communicating qualitative research findings.
+Students hone critical skills in: formulating research questions, identifying what kinds of methods are best suited to address these questions, and analyze, interpret and communicate qualitative research findings.
 Practical skills in planning and conducting various qualitative methods are developed through classroom instructions and hands-on exercises.
 Systematic approaches to writing and organizing field-notes, coding and analyzing qualitative data, and assessing the validity of qualitative findings, are also emphasized.

 MPH 521: Biostatistics